Supporting Maine’s Students to Build Maine’s STEM Future

 October 2015

-Growing up in Maine is full of extremes, and no I don’t just mean the frigid winters and steaming summers.
-I mean a Ruth_and_familychildhood full of places to roam freely outdoors, but a 40-minute drive into town to get groceries and go to school.
+Growing up in Maine is full of extremes, and no I dont just mean the frigid winters and steaming summers.
+I mean a childhood full of places to roam freely outdoors, but a 40-minute drive into town to get groceries and go to school.
 I mean laptops for every middle school student across the state, but not many opportunities for teachers to learn how to integrate them into classes effectively and productively.
-I mean an entrepreneurial economy that is built on the innovative, creative, “can-do” spirit of New Englanders, but more STEM-related jobs than the state’s educational system can fill.
+I mean an entrepreneurial economy that is built on the innovative, creative, can-do spirit of New Englanders, but more STEM-related jobs than the states educational system can fill.

 MMSA leverages these extremes into our programs and turns them into opportunities, and that is why we love what we do.
 Our staff is full of passionate educators and creative researchers, which creates fertile ground for our core work: